 - Advanced critical thinking skills and historical insights using evidential, conceptual, and comparative frameworks.

-The master’s degree includes nine courses—at least three taken on campus—and a thesis.
+The master’s degree includes 12 courses, with at least three taken on campus.

 - Apply to the program.
-While you are completing your third admission course, you may submit your application.
+While you are completing your third degree course, you may submit your application.
 We have application periods in the fall, spring, and summer.

 - Continue your studies, online and on campus.
 As you progress through the program, you may choose from courses offered on campus or online, in the fall, spring, or summer.
-To fully experience Harvard, you take at least three courses on campus as part of your degree.
+To fully experience Harvard, you take at least three courses on campus.

 - Complete your thesis.
 Working with a thesis director, you conduct in-depth research on a topic relevant to your work experience or academic interests, producing publishable quality results.
 You’ll emerge with a solid understanding of how research is executed and communicated.